Doglando’s Adult Dog Training Journey begins with…

 Doglando's Game Plan for Dogs 8 Months +

-This is the learning journey your dog will take at Doglando:
+This is the learning journey your dog will take at Doglando, after touring our campus:

-Step 1: Pass a Behavioral Assessment with a Doglando Trainer
+Step 1: Have a Meet & Greet Assessment with a Doglando Trainer

 You’re probably familiar with the term, Temperament Assessment.
 It’s a tool used by doggy daycares to “test” how safe a dog is among other dogs and in group play.

 Typically, tests result in a pass or fail response by the evaluator.
 Tests are not an indicator of how to better support the dog nor do they give us information about what the dog knows and doesn’t know.